Securden Password Vault Features

 5. Discover Privileged Accounts

-As organizations grow, they keep adding IT assets and applications.
+As organizations grow, they keep adding IT assets,cloud services, and applications.
 This adds substantial privileged accounts to the network.
 The administrative accounts, rightly termed as the ‘keys to the IT kingdom’ provide unlimited access.
 Managing them, controlling their access, and monitoring their usage becomes crucial from a security perspective.
 When such privileged accounts keep proliferating, managing them proves to be a laborious task.

 IT administrators require complete visibility and control over the accounts organization-wide to manage them effectively.
 Consolidating all the accounts in a secure, central repository is fundamental to gaining visibility and control.